Miss Banes (Nursery Teacher)

 We have a 30 place Nursery that runs for five mornings a week in a large, bright room.
 The children have free flow access to the Reception class and to the garden each day.

 We regularly take advantage of all the school grounds have to offer and visit Forest School every half term.
 Parents are invited into the class to share in their child’s nursery experience and we ask for regular contributions to the Learning Journals.
 We have ‘Share and Learn’ sessions every term and meetings to discuss how to help the children at home.
 We also have close links to the St Albans Children's Centre, where there are classes for parents and activities for children.

 We have a balance between independent learning, where the children choose their own activities, and adult focused opportunities.
 The activities cover the seven areas of learning, as required by the Early Years Foundation Stage Curriculum.

-This is what the Skippers have been doing in the first half of the Spring Term.
-Take a look!
+This is what the Skippers did in the first half of the Spring Term.